cloudseed-project/cloudseed2/README.md

 abilities are provided courtesy of salty-vagrant (https://github.com/saltstack/salty-vagrant).

-Cloudseed provides a default Vagrant setup with all the proper hookups to enable your VM to run as a salt master an minion.
+Cloudseed provides a default Vagrant setup with all the proper hookups to enable your VM to run as a salt master and minion.

 Additionally, it comes preconfigured to read your salt states from a public git reporitory; no need to make copies of them all over the place.